ardliath/Bottleships/README.md

 ![Botleships Screenshot](/Screenshots/Menu.png)

 Functionally it's there, but there are lots of UI and playability improvements which need to be made.
-I'm hoping to run this event in Q1 (or maybe Q2) and so hope to have a working version developed by then.
+I'm hoping to run this event and so hope to have a working version developed by then.

 ### What's Different about Bottleships to traditional Battleships?
 There are a few tweaks to make the game more interesting and harder for our teams: